Jostyn Family Farm

 In the forest

-• Contacted a licensed forester and walked together through the process of obtaining a Forest Stewardship Grant and implementing the recommendations; https://www.mass.gov/service-details/forest-stewardship-program
+• Contacted a licensed forester and walked through the process of obtaining a Forest Stewardship Grant and implementing the resulting recommendations; https://www.mass.gov/service-details/forest-stewardship-program

 • Removed nearly 100% of invasive plants from the site, such as buckthorn and poison ivy in order to improve the soil, light, and water quality for native plants;

-• Repurposed much of the removed plant material into natural brush fencing, and kept discarded material onsite;
+• Repurposed much of the removed plant material into natural brush fencing that served human and animal neighbors;

 • Created a compost area to help store and recycle removed material for later reuse;

-• Repurposed a large quantity of residual material into a natural berm boundary that serves to shield that compost area from neighbors;
+• Repurposed a large quantity of residual material into a natural berm boundary that shields the compost area from neighbors;

 • Managed tree health by targeted patch cutting of diseased and hazardous trees;